marrow/protocols/dispatch/README.md

 ## Plugin Registration

+**Please Note:** All of the following is possible using the statically defined `setup.cfg` syntax for specifying these argument values, which is becoming the preferred approach.

 Register your dispatcher under the de-facto standard namespace `web.dispatch` using something similar to the following in your package's `setup.py` file:

 ```python